codio-content/Coding_with_Java-File_handling/.guides/content/Closing-a-File-d0cd.md

 System.out.println("File Desc A: "+ fileDescriptorA.hashCode()); // print file desc A
 System.out.println("File Desc B: "+ fileDescriptorB.hashCode()); // print file desc B
 ```
-These numbers will be different and should be sequential. (*Note: there is a very tiny possibility that some other process on the system might run after the first file was opened before the second, which would give a different number.
-But this is not likely here.*)

 {Run Sample Code}(content/file_descriptor/Filedescriptor.sh)